Inclusion and accessibility

-A large part of my offerings are also suitable for people who are physically challenged (post Covid/Vac, MS, ME/CFS, etc.), easily overstimulated, visually impaired or blind, but generally mobile.
+Many of my offerings are also suitable for people who are physically challenged (post-COVID/vaccine, MS, ME/CFS, etc.), easily overstimulated, visually impaired, or blind, but generally mobile.
 Being able to stand and walk slowly is a basic requirement.
-Unfortunately, I currently have no offerings for people with significant mobility restrictions.
+I currently do not offer any offerings for people with significant mobility restrictions.

-The framework is usually kept open and I invite you to try everything.
-If your body needs something different, then look for it and do it.
+The framework is usually open, and I invite you to try anything.
+If your body needs something different, then seek it out and do it.
 This could be different movements or, for example, creating the framework you need on the sidelines or away from the event.
-My offers are for you, not against you and I am happy to support you.
+My offerings are for you, not against you, and I'm happy to support you.

 My concept of couple dancing respects individual needs for physical contact.